Ahmed-Abouaba/ITI-Java/README.md

 Team:
 Ahmed abouabah owais
 https://www.linkedin.com/in/ahmed-abuaba/

 Mohamed kamal ali

 Suhaib ali hassan
 https://www.linkedin.com/in/suhaib-abozaid-b18bb810b/.

-Deliverables:
-• Each team must share with us a git hub link for a maven EE application.
-• Each team must be ready to present his work on 6th of July

 Wuzzuf jobs in Egypt data set at Kaggle https://www.kaggle.com/omarhanyy/wuzzuf-jobs